mozilla/gecko-projects/toolkit/components/telemetry/docs/data/core-ping.rst

 take Firefox out of focus & end the current session.

-An implementation that records a session when Firefox is completely hidden is preferable (e.g. to avoid the dialog issue above), however, it's more complex to implement and so we chose not to, at least for the initial implementation.
+An implementation that records a session when Firefox is completely hidden is preferrable (e.g. to avoid the dialog issue above), however, it's more complex to implement and so we chose not to, at least for the initial implementation.

 profileDate